The Thermal Properties and Benefits of Building with Insulative Concrete Foams

 Introduction

-Climate change is one of the most troubling global concerns that world leaders have been attempting to tackle since the start of the 21st century.
+Climate change is a big problem that leaders have been trying to solve since the 21st century began.
 As public awareness of environmental issues continues to rise, it is also having a more pronounced influence on consumer choice.
-The global effort to live in a more sustainable fashion is widespread and is demonstrated through a surge in the production and sale of green technology throughout numerous global markets.

 ICF R-value

-The ICF – EPS combo is highly favored by the military and law enforcement due to it being a blast and ballistic resistant.
+The ICF – EPS combo is popular with the military and law enforcement because it provides blast and ballistic resistance.
 EPS foam is unique in that it will not burn when exposed to high heat but will melt instead.
-Despite melting when exposed to these conditions, it will not contribute any fuel to a fire and has self-extinguishing properties due to a flame retardant that is added to EPS foam by all of the leading ICF manufacturers.

 ICF-insulation